dollarbillio/Trading/Mechanics/General.md

+* Avoid large drawdowns and recover from it quickly if you want to stay in business.
+Trading is a game of capital preservation.
 * Never rationalize a loss
 * Never buy a stock with Dividend
 * After a ```big spike up```, look for ```consolidation, tight range, small candle, less wick```